TheHulmaren/aps-c/README.md

 # aps-c
-A forum website to share informations about aps-c cameras
+A forum website to share informations about aps-c lenses, filters, and etc.